-Superintendent.....Laura Hoffman Assistant Superintendent.....Amy Schwarz
+Superintendent.....Laura Hoffman

-Entry Time: Thursday, 9am-noon

-- 1. Read Open Class Rules. - 2.
-Adult Classes are for 16 years or older exhibitors.
+- Assistant Superintendent.....Amy Schwarz - Entry Time: Thursday (fair week), 9am-11am - Judging Time: Thursday following 4-H/FFA at noon (Armory) - 1.
+Read Open Class Rules. - Adult Classes are for 16 years or older exhibitors.
 Youth Classes are for exhibitors 5-15 years of age. - 3.
 Exhibitors are limited to 1 entry per Class and no more than 3 entries per Category (Cut flowers: Annuals, Perennials and Shrubs; Arrangements). - 4.
 All cut and potted flowers/plants shall be grown, and arranged by exhibitors. - 5.
-All cut flowers shall be in clear glass jars, not vases. - 6.
+All cut flowers shall be in a clean, clear glass jar, not a vase or plastic water bottle. - 6.
 Cut flowers and shrubs followed with a number indicate the number of stems required per submittal for each class.
 Multiple stems shall be equal in length.
 One stem could have more than one flower. - 7.
-Arrangement container will be part of the judging criteria. - 8.
-All containers shall be leak proof and sit stable on display shelves. - Arrangements should be suitable height for suggested location and in appropriate container. - 10.
+Arrangement container will be part of the judging criteria.
+One specimen is not an arrangement. - 8.
+All containers shall be leak proof and sit stable on display shelves. - 9.
+Arrangements should be suitable height for suggested location and in appropriate container; not a jar. - 10.
 The Fair Association, Floriculture Superintendent(s) and their volunteers are not responsible for the exhibitors' containers and the condition of their arrangement from Thursday through Sunday. - 11.
 Exhibit entire stem of flowers.
 All stems should exhibit healthy green leaves on stems.